evolvedbinary/hsg-project-wiki/Reviewing-FRUS-TEI.md

     1. Verify that each entry is rendered in correct Sentence Case

 1. Front and back matter
-    1. Give each section of the front matter a general check, with the following special checks
+    1. Give each section of the front matter a general check, with the following special checks:
     1. Preface: Verify the styling of the closing signature
     1. Persons and Terms lists:
         1. Verify that entries are bold and definitions are not bold